-In 2008, Xavier president Michael J. Graham, S.J., signed the American College & University Presidents Climate Commitment, a promise to strive to become climate neutral.
+In 2008, Xavier president Michael J. Graham, S.J., signed the American College and University Presidents Climate Commitment, now Second Nature a promise to strive to become climate neutral.
 Over 650 universities have pledged their commitment, which requires the development and execution of a Climate Action Plan to address sustainability on-campus.

-Xavier's Climate Action Plan for sustainability has been submitted to the ACUPCC.
+Xavier's Climate Action Plan for sustainability has been submitted to the Second Nature.
 It contains the following sections:

-The plan can be accessed by visiting the ACUPCC website via the following links:
+The plan can be accessed by visiting the Second Nature website, or via the following links:

 The target date for the first plan was spring 2010.
 At campus feedback sessions held in 2009, ideas and wishes were gathered from all constituents.
-The Climate Action Plan was created and submitted to ACUPCC in 2010.
-A revised plan, with the next generation of information and ideas, is due in January 2013.
+The Climate Action Plan was created and submitted to Second Nature in 2010.
+A revised plan, with the next generation of information and ideas was submitted in 2016, with more updates forthcoming.

 The Sustainability Committee is actively seeking ideas and suggestions from the campus community.
 We are working to reduce energy use, reduce transportation costs, increase green space, steward water and organic materials, and to make our purchasing and maintenance practices more sustainable.

 What do you wish could be done on Campus?
 Do you have any ideas to save resources - both natural and financial - and make our campus more equitable?